opencv/opencv/doc/tutorials/introduction/android_binary_package/O4A_SDK.markdown

 **warning**

 Please consider that some samples use Android Java Camera API, which is accessible with an AVD.
-But most of samples use OpenCV Native Camera which **may not work** with an
-    emulator.

 @note Recent *Android SDK tools, revision 19+* can run ARM v7a OS images but they available not for all Android versions.